How Giving Helps

 To those who have already given, consider an increase in your annual contribution or begin a recurring gift program where the amount you designate will be billed to your credit card monthly.

-It’s a New Day at Ghost Ranch NGRF and PCUSA
+Second Year of Reporting to the Presbyterian Foundation – It’s a New Day at Ghost Ranch NGRF and PCUSA

 2017 ushered in a new beginning for Ghost Ranch.
 While the ownership of the Ranch by the Presbyterian Church’s Board of Christian Education has not changed, improvements have been established that increase the efficiency of the Ranch’s day-to-day management and operations.
 The Ranch’s new structure and increased local control bring greater fiscal responsibility.
 We are on our own financially.
 Now more than ever, we must be vigilant and diligent in developing the necessary funding to support our mission.
 During 2016, the Governing Board of Ghost Ranch worked with the Presbyterian Church and its agencies to enable the Ranch to function as a more independent operation within the Church.
 Our mission remains the same.
 As of January 1, 2017, Ghost Ranch began reporting to the Presbyterian Foundation, not the Presbyterian Mission Agency (PMA).
 This allows both the Ranch and PMA to focus on their core mission and responsibilities.
 This new Ranch operational entity has a familiar name–the National Ghost Ranch Foundation.
 We adopted this name because of the ease of enhancing the existing 501(c) (3) designation for operating policies and our mission purpose.
 The role of the former NGRF will now become the “Friends of Ghost Ranch.”
 Read more – NGRF – PCUSA Org.